halluri/GCP_Terraform/README.md

 To create project using terraform module and generate project_Id and feed as input child resources, I need to set up an organization requiring a domain(which I couldn't), hence used a project created from console.

+LeraningModules directory consists of my configuration create while learning about modules, programming cnstructs in terraform.

 */